 The Nominating and Corporate Governance Committee will consider director candidates recommended by shareholders.
 The Nominating and Corporate Governance Committee does not alter the manner in which it evaluates candidates, including the criteria set forth above, based on whether or not the candidate was recommended by a shareholder.
-Pursuant to our Policy Regarding Stockholder Recommendations of Director Nominees, shareholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board at an annual meeting of shareholders may do so by delivering a written recommendation to our Secretary at Armata Pharmaceuticals, Inc., 4503 Glencoe Avenue, Marina del Rey, California 90292, no later than the close of business on the 90th day and no earlier than the 120th day prior to the first anniversary of the preceding year's annual meeting of shareholders.
-For the 2022 Annual Meeting, such written recommendations must have been received no earlier than February 7, 2022 and no later than close of business on March 9, 2022.
+Pursuant to our Policy Regarding Stockholder Recommendations of Director Nominees, shareholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board at an annual meeting of shareholders may do so by delivering a written recommendation to our Secretary at Armata Pharmaceuticals, Inc., 5005 McConnell Avenue, Los Angeles, California 90066, no later than the close of business on the 90th day and no earlier than the 120th day prior to the first anniversary of the preceding year's annual meeting of shareholders.
+As provided in the Current Report filed on Form 8-K on July 11, 2023 for the 2023 Annual Meeting, for a shareholder's written recommendations to be timely presented at this annual meeting, it must have been received by our Secretary by July 21, 2023.
 Submissions must include the name and address of the shareholder on whose behalf the submission is made; the number of shares of our common stock that are owned beneficially by such shareholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate's qualifications as a director.
 Any such submission must be accompanied by the written consent of the proposed candidate to be named as a nominee and to serve as a director if elected.